benidevo/vega/docs/GDPR-LOGGING.md

 ## Overview

-This document outlines the GDPR-compliant logging practices implemented in Ascentio to protect user privacy and personal data.
+This document outlines the GDPR-compliant logging practices implemented in Vega to protect user privacy and personal data.

 ## Core Principles